AndyWilliams682/cpp-tracking/readme.md

 ## Installation

-Follow the Steamodded installation guide for your respective operating system [here](https://github.com/Steamodded/smods/wiki)
+Follow the Steamodded installation guide for your respective operating system [here](https://github.com/Steamodded/smods/wiki).
+Don't forget to enable achievements in the Mods menu in-game.

 Then download the [latest release](https://github.com/AndyWilliams682/cpp-tracking/releases/latest), unzip the contents into your Mods folder (created as part of the Steamodded instructions).
 You should end up with `Mods\cpp-tracking`